AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-09-06-fun-feature-flags/fun-feature-flags.md

 Git Flow uses two main branches (`main` and `develop`).
 Feature branches are created off `develop`, and once a feature is stable, it is merged into `develop`.
 When `develop` is stable, it is merged into `main`, which is always production-ready.
 A `release` branch is created from `main` for each release and `hotfix` branches are created to fix production issues.

 In our example, you would create one or more feature branches off `develop` for the new title feature.
 Once the feature is complete, it would be merged into `develop`.
-When `develop` is stable and we would want a new release, it would be merged into `main`.
+When `develop` is stable, it would be merged into `main`.

 ![Git Flow](./git-flow.jpg)